JuliaGraphs/GraphViz.jl/README.md

 # GraphViz.jl

 This package provides an interface to the the `GraphViz` package for graph visualization.
+There are two primary entry points:
+ - The `GraphViz.load` function (not exported) to load graphs from a file
+ - The `dot"""` string macro for literal inline specifications of graphs

-The primary export is the `Graph` type.
-The `Graph` type accepts graph in [DOT](http://en.wikipedia.org/wiki/DOT_(graph_description_language)) format.
+Both of these accept `Graph` type accepts graph in [DOT](http://en.wikipedia.org/wiki/DOT_(graph_description_language)) format.
-You may either pass in an IO object (see the below examples) from which to read the graph or pass it in as a string or memory blob (in form of a `Uint8` array).
-GraphViz will copy the graph so you do not need to worry about the memory being passed in.
+To load a graph from a non-constant string, use `GraphViz.load` with an `IOBuffer`.

 # Getting started
 If you already have a graph you would like to work with, the following code snippets may be helpful.
 If not, have a look